car-axle-client/car-axle-client/README.md

 -   Remove Old/Broken proxies

 # Adding proxies

+ Adding proxies couldnt be made simpler, all you have to do is **FOLLOW THE PATTERN** Removing old/broken proxies is greatly appreciated
 > [!TIP]
 > You can either make a pull request yourself and add new proxies in src/modules/modules/scripts/proxies.ts.

-Adding proxies couldnt be made simpler, all you have to do is **FOLLOW THE PATTERN!!!**
-Removing old/broken proxies is greatly appreciated

 > [!WARNING]
 > Unverified and Direct-IP proxies will NOT be accepted for user safety.